-Diet: Commercially formulated, nutritionally balanced pellets should make up the base diet, supplemented with smaller amounts of vegetables and fruit and seed as an occasional treat.
+Diet: Commercially formulated, nutritionally balanced pellets should make up the base diet, supplemented with adequate amounts of fresh or frozen vegetables daily and fruit or seed as an occasional treat.
 Consult your veterinarian for dietary recommendations specific to your bird’s age, activity level, and health status.

 Breeding: Sexual maturity for smaller species is 2 years, for medium species 3 to 4 years, and for larger species 5 to 6 years.
 Successful breeding can be challenging, depending on the species.

 Clutch size: 1 to 8 whitish eggs hatch in 17 to 31 days; young leave the nest in 6 to 9 weeks.
 Birds can lay an egg every 48 hours.

 To find an avian veterinarian, go to www.aav.org and look for "Find A Vet".